Coronavirus: where to buy face masks and how to make your own

 Some experts fear improper mask use may even put people at more risk of infection, so it's also important to know how to use and clean a mask safely.

 If you want to purchase a face mask, it's best to opt for a reusable handmade cloth one if you can.
+This is what the government recommends and even though the World Health Organisation (WHO) recently changed its advice on face masks, it still advises that most people make their own three-layer mask rather than relying on disposable ones.

 Face mask features to look out for